Hey, 2016, it’s me, Andrew.

 I want to share warm fuzzies with you because I’m sure you need them too.
 Read ’em.
 Share ’em.
 Smile at ’em.
 Bookmark it and come back to it later when you need a boost.

 Oh!
 And leave a comment sharing your own feel-good stories!

 1 in 4 children in North Carolina is at risk for hunger.
-These children receive balance meals at reduced cost from their schools, but those meals aren’t available for them over the weekend.
+These children receive balanced meals at a reduced cost from their schools, but those meals aren’t available for them over the weekend.
 Our friends at Inter-Faith Food Shuttle fill this gap with their #BackPackBuddies program.
-Children in need are sent home with a backpack full of healthy meals and snacks at the end of every week, ensuring them nutritious food over the weekend.
+Children in need are sent home with a backpack full of healthy meals and snacks at the end of every week, ensuring nutritious food over the weekend.